catalyzeio/compliance-faq/technical controls.md

 # How does Catalyze back up data for customers?

 Backups for all customers are performed daily.
-7 days of backups are retained.
+Seven days of backups are retained.
 This is documented in more detail [here][3].
 Backups are sent to a different site.
 Disaster recovery related details are outlined here - https://policy.catalyze.io/#disaster-recovery-policy.

 # Does Catalyze have a disaster recovery plan in place?